-The video blogger of Nas Daily’s reputation has acknowledged that he may have given human beings the incorrect influence in his Facebook submit of except for Singaporeans from being considered for a job in his agency.
+The video blogger of Nas Daily’s reputation has acknowledged that he may have given human beings the incorrect influence in his Facebook submission of except Singaporeans from being considered for a job in his agency.

-The employment exercise watchdog has reminded Mr. Yassin to utilize the Tripartite Guidelines on Fair Employment Practices and the Fair Consideration Framework and provide Singaporeans “due consideration” for positions in his Singapore organization, said the spokesman.
+The spokesman said that the employment exercise watchdog had reminded Mr. Yassin to utilize the Tripartite Guidelines on Fair Employment Practices and the Fair Consideration Framework and provide Singaporeans “due consideration” for positions in his Singapore organization.

-Under the guidelines, which practice to all Singapore-based jobs, words, and phrases that exclude Singaporeans or suggest a preference for non-Singaporeans should now not be used.
+Under the guidelines, which are practiced for all Singapore-based jobs, words and phrases that exclude Singaporeans or suggest a preference for non-Singaporeans should now not be used.
 The framework info honest hiring requirements for companies right here.

-Last Saturday, Tafep stated it turned into searching right into a posting through Mr. Yassin on Aug 12 at the Nas Daily Vietnamese Facebook page.
+Last Saturday, Tafep stated it turned into searching right into a posting through Mr. Yassin on Aug 12 on the Nas Daily Vietnamese Facebook page.

-Mr. Yassin later clarified on Facebook that the Vietnamese his Singapore organization is looking to lease would be based totally in Vietnam.
-Tafep’s spokesman said the day passed that it had spoken to Mr. Yassin.
+Mr. Yassin later clarified on Facebook that the Vietnamese his Singapore organization wants to lease would be based in Vietnam.
+Tafep’s spokesman said it had spoken to Mr. Yassin the day passed.